-Qzzr make it easy to find royalty free images
+Qzzr makes it easy to find royalty-free images

 With the media search tool (found in the content editor), you can easily search a library of thousands of images that you have permission to use.
 Can't find the one you're looking for?
 We allow you to upload images as well, just be sure you have permission to use them.

 Is Qzzr liable for my use of images?

 Not at all.
 We cannot accept liability as it’s impossible for us to know if you have permission or not.
 We make it clear in our Terms of Service that we forbid the use of posting any images that do not have permission from the owner.
 We deal with copyright infringement according to the Digital Millenium Copyright Act.

 Can I just attribute the image to the original creator or source?